How-to-vote card: Federal

 In a federal election, voters need to number every box on the Lower House ballot paper.
-On the Senate (Upper House) ballot paper, at least six boxes must be numbered above-the-line and at least 12 must be numbered below-the-line.
+On the Senate (Upper House) ballot paper, at least six boxes must be numbered above-the-line or at least 12 must be numbered below-the-line.
 So, how-to-vote cards are numbered as such.
 As shown above in the Gilmore how-to-vote card, Constance showed his first preference in his own box (all how-to-vote cards give their party's candidate their first preference).
 Then, the minor right-wing parties are given his second, third and fourth preferences, as they are most likely to support a Coalition government in the event of a hung parliament.
 Then, he places the independent candidate fifth.
 Independents can hold a variety of views, but in this case the independent holds anti-vaccine views and was formerly a member of the Greens.
 Finally, he places the left-leaning parties last (Labor sixth and the Greens seventh).
 This is because there are two major political parties that can realistically form government in Australia: Labor and the Coalition.
 Therefore, the major parties avoid preferencing each other anywhere but at the bottom.
 Then, the Greens (which in hung parliaments support Labor) are placed last.
 This is because the Coalition are outspoken critics of the Greens and their policies.